reframejs/reframe/docs/overview.template.md

 Let's measure Reframe's lock-in degree.

-###### Post-escape code re-use
+###### Code re-use after escape

-Reframe is build on top of widely used and high-quality "Do One Thing and Do It Well" (DOTADIW) libraries such as webpack, hapi, React, React Router, etc.
+Reframe is built on top of widely-used and high-quality "Do One Thing and Do It Well" (DOTADIW) libraries such as webpack, hapi, React, React Router, etc.
+This means that you can re-use lot's of code after escaping Reframe.
-This means that, if you escape from Reframe but still plan on using webpack, then your whole webpack related code can be re-used.
+For example, if you escape from Reframe but still plan on using a hapi server, then your whole server code can be re-used.

 In general, all code that your write against on of these basic DOTADIW library is code that you can use independently of Reframe.

 When worrying about framework lock-in, one of the main question to ask yourself is "am I writing code against the framework itself or against a DOTADIW library?".
 If the latter is the case, then you are not locking yourself into the framework.

+In short:

+> Most of your code can be re-used after escaping Reframe

 ###### Progressive escape

 Reframe consists of three packages:
- - `@reframe/build` that transpiles and bundles assets.
+ - `@reframe/build` that transpiles code and bundles browser assets.
  - `@reframe/server` that creates and manages the server.
- - `@reframe/browser` that handles the browser-side code and hydrates the page.
+ - `@reframe/browser` that handles the browser side and hydrates the page.

 Each of these packages can be replaced with code of your own.